magisterquis/plonk/README.md

   The first time Plonk is run, it is helpful to use -verbose.

-Usage: plonk -task implantID|- [task...]
+Usage: plonk -task implantID|-|-next- [task...]

   Adds a task for the given implant, or - for the IDless implant.
 This invocation af Plonk must be run with the same idea of the tasking file (currently plonk.d/tasking.json) as the server process.
+The implantID may also be -next- to automatically select the next implant which calls back.

-Usage: plonk -implant implantID|-
+Usage: plonk -interact implantID|-|-next-

   Interactive(ish) operation.
 Given an implant ID (or - for the IDlessimplant) it queues as tasking non-blank, non #-prefixed lines it reads on standard input and displays relevant logfile lines on standard output.
 Probably best used with rlwrap.
 Like -task, this invocation of Plonk must be run with the same idea of the tasking file (currently plonk.d/tasking.json) as well as the logfile (currently plonk.d/log).
+The implantID may also be -next- to automatically select the next implant which calls back.

 Options:
   -http address